 - A properly ventilated attic can help reduce the load on your air conditioner by moving the super-heated air out of your attic before it builds up and causes damage.

-In the winter, various household appliances, bathtubs, showers, and cooking vapors can contribute to excess moisture build-up.
+In the winter, various household appliances, bathtubs, showers, and cooking vapours can contribute to excess moisture build-up.
 Improperly ventilated attics will allow this moisture to collect and cling to the underside of the roof.
 The moisture will condense and fall, soak the attic insulation and reduce its efficiency.

 - Additional structural damage can include: